-Situations when EC should be offered:
+Situations when EC should be offered

-- Unprotected sexual intercourse (unplanned, unexplained, accidental)

-- Rape or coerced sex

-- Incorrect use of any family planning method

-- Failure of the withdrawal method

-- Incorrectly used fertility awareness-based method (FABM)

-- Breakage or leakage of condom

-- Forget to take COCs for 3 or more than 3 days; or has started a new pack 3 or more days late

-- Delay in taking DMPA for more than 4 weeks

-- Expulsion of IUCD
+- Unprotected sexual intercourse (unplanned, unexplained, accidental) - Rape or coerced sex - Incorrect use of any family planning method - Failure of the withdrawal method - Incorrectly used fertility awareness based method (FABM) - Breakage or leakage of condom - Missed COCs for 3 or more than 3 days; or has started a new pack 3 or more days late - Delay in taking DMPA injection for more than 4 weeks - Expulsion of IUCD

-Management of nausea/vomiting (common side-effect)
+Management of nausea/vomiting (common side-effects)

 - Provide anti-emetic (meclizine hydrochloride or promethazine hydrochloride) 1 tablet 1 hour before taking ECPs.
-Levonorgestrel regimen causes significantly less nausea and vomiting than the combined regimen). - If client vomits within 2 hours of taking COCs, then repeat the dose of ECPs.
+Levonorgestrel regimen causes significantly less nausea and vomiting than the combined regimen. - If client vomits within 2 hours of taking COC pills, then repeat the dose of ECPs.

-- ECP is more effective when taken closer to the time of intercourse within the 120-hour window. - IUCD as emergency contraception is nearly 100% effective. - Levonorgestrel (e.g. E-Con) is effective up to 99%. - COCs which is supplied by the government can be used as ECP and are effective up to 98%
+- EC is more effective when taken closer to the time of intercourse within a 120-hour window. - IUCD as emergency contraception is nearly 100% effective. - Levonorgestrel (e.g. E-Con) is effective up to 99% - COCs that are supplied by the government can be used as ECPs and are effective up to 98%

-Points to remember
+Points to remember:

 1. EC should be used within 120 hours of unprotected sexual intercourse (UPSI) or earlier.
 The sooner the EC is taken after unprotected sex, the more effective it is.
-2. EC should not be used as an alternative to other regular FP methods, and the client coming for EC should also be counselled for other appropriate methods.
+2. EC should not be used as an alternative to other regular FP methods, and clients coming for EC should also be counselled for other appropriate methods.
 3. EC does not protect from STIs and HIV.
-4. EC does not cause abortion.
-5. Strong cytochrome P450 3A4 (CYP3A4) inducers, e.g. rifampicin, phenytoin, phenobarbital and carbamazepine may reduce the effectiveness of ECPs.
+4. EC do not cause abortion.
+5. Strong cytochrome P450 3A4 (CYP3A4) inducers, e.g. rifampicin, phenytoin, phenobarbital, and carbamazepine may reduce the effectiveness of ECPs.